Sigrec/School-Projects/README.md

 # School-Projects
-Project I have done as part of my undergraduate degree
+Projects I have done as part of my Computer Engineering undergraduate degree